Reserve a hotel or Inn, or ski lodge

 With more than 6,000 dives into the depths of Lake Memphremagog, Jacques Boisvert of Magog, Quebec, was a scuba diver, historian, ecologist, and a monster hunter all wrapped into one.
 His diving adventures into the lake helped write, and sometimes rewrite, the history of the lake and its surrounding communities on both sides of the border.
 But Boisvert is probably best known for bringing the legendary, many say, mythical, dinosaur-like creature of Lake Memphremagog – Memphre – to life, or at least into the region’s collective consciousness.

-On Friday and Saturday, people from both sides of the border traveled to Magog to say good-bye to Jacques.
-The 73 year old Magog man died of a heart attack on Saturday, February 4, while working at his computer.
+People from both sides of the border traveled to Magog to say good-bye to Jacques.
+The 73 year old Magog man died of a heart attack on Saturday, February 4, 2006 while working at his computer.

 The first I heard of Jacques death was in a short article on the front page of the February 6 issue of the Newport Daily Express.
 I was shocked and saddened by the news.
 In the few years that I had known Jacques (which included him writing articles for my publication, Vermont’s Northland Journal), I had come to have great respect for the man.
 However, I know there was so much more that he could have taught me about the lake’s history if he’d have had more time on earth.